juri-sinitson/angular-monorepo/README.md

 In this case you wanna be sure, that the happy case works as expected in the end user role.
 Clicking through the catalogue a little bit might also be reasonable.

-So it's kind of spot testing, to get a good feeling, that there is no bad surprizes any more...
+So it's kind of spot testing, to get a good feeling, that there is no bad surprizes for typical cases (or at least for a part of them) any more...

 ### Which art of testing how much?
 From more to less: